A Contemporary Art & Photography Event

-On 880 square meters this three days art exhibition shows you a diverse collection of artpieces.
-From ceramics, bronze statues, abstracts paintings to photography.
-All in one place!
+On 1000 square meters this three days art exhibition shows you a diverse collection of art-pieces; ceramics, bronze statues, paintings, photography and collectable design.

 Corine van Voorbergen

 “Art and Interior Design should compliment each other”.
-From this perspective Corine moves herself through both fields, presenting her work at Art Fairs, in Galleries and at Interior Design events around the world.
+Her abstract paintings are works of art and can also be categorised as collectable design.
+From this perspective Corine moves herself through both fields, presenting her work at art fairs, in galleries and at design fairs around the world.